fntlnz/fntlnz.wtf/content/_index.md

 Here you are in my personal little place on the internet where I share thoughts, ideas and findings.

-I'm a member of the leenux fanclub by night and an SRE at [InfluxData](https://www.influxdata.com/) by day.
+I'm a member of the leenux :penguin: fanclub by night and an SRE at [InfluxData](https://www.influxdata.com/) by day.

-I don't remember the exact moment in which I wrote my first line of code but the Wayback Machine dates my first website at March 2004, I was eleven and I remember my parents saying "Don't waste your nights at that PC", well I never stopped.

 ### #noonecares things I like